 The humorous part of the story is this bit.

 According to the Mounk-Foa early-warning system, signs of democratic deconsolidation in the United States and many other liberal democracies are now similar to those in Venezuela before its crisis.

 Across numerous countries, including Australia, Britain, the Netherlands, New Zealand, Sweden and the United States, the percentage of people who say it is “essential” to live in a democracy has plummeted, and it is especially low among younger generations.

 For the last decade or so, it was popular on the Official Right to use Venezuela as a club to beat their liberal buddies over the head.
 Now those liberal buddies, having lost an election, are using it to beat their “conservative” buddies over the head.
 What’s funny about it is that the people who voted for Trump did so as a rejection of the Official Right, as much as a rejection of the Left.
 The Punch and Judy Show among defenders of the managerial class has lost its audience.

 The fact is, democracy is a disaster.
 It’s a free shot for despots and lunatics to gain power, at which point they put an end to democracy.
 Democracy is a bus that runs in one direction and only has one destination – authoritarianism.
 It’s why sensible men of the Right, notice the qualifier, have preferred ordered liberty in the form of representative self-government.
 It permits the state to be responsible to popular will, but it protects the citizens from themselves and their worst instincts.

-This post has already been read 3822 times!
+This post has already been linked to 3908 times!